 Recognizing Suicide Warning Signs

-Besides screening for risk factors for suicide, it is important to be able to recognize behaviors that indicate an individual is at immediate risk for suicide.
-These are referred to as proximal factors, or warning signs, and are grounds for immediate action.
-Such warning signs include:
+Besides screening for risk factors for suicide, it is important to be able to recognize statements, behaviors, and moods that indicate an individual may be at immediate risk for suicide.

 - Visiting or calling people to say goodbye